fischly/tetris-ai/README.md

 pip install numpy matplotlib tqdm wandb pygame
 ```

+Tested with Ubuntu 22.04.

 ## Installation

 Clone the project using git.

 ## Usage

 Open the cloned folder in Jupyter.
-The main learning approach is in the file `genetic.ipybn`.
+The main learning approach is in the file `genetic.ipynb`.

 ## Folder Structure
 - **genetic.ipynb**: the main file that implements the genetic algorithm